-Fairbanks came from Hollywood royalty and had friends in high places, including President Franklin Roosevelt, who in 1941 appointed Fairbanks as special envoy to South America, where he gathered intelligence.
+Fairbanks came from Hollywood royalty and had friends in high places, including President Franklin Roosevelt, who, in 1941, appointed Fairbanks as special envoy to South America, where he gathered intelligence.
 In the late 1930s, at the height of American isolationism, he helped Adlai Stevenson organize the William Allen White Committee that lobbied for U.S. entry into the war.
 Six months before Pearl Harbor, he obtained a commission in the Naval Reserve.

 Fairbanks' support of intervention was doubtless strengthened by his lifelong Anglophile sympathies.
 He was a great favorite of several British royals, and King George VI was to give him an honorary knighthood for "furthering Anglo-American amity."
-His ties to England were knotted tight when he was assigned to an officer exchange program under British Adm.
+His ties to England were knotted tightly when he was assigned to an officer exchange program under British Adm.
 Lord Louis Mountbatten.

-Although Fairbanks was not senior enough to command the unit, he was assigned to develop, supervise, and coordinate all plans with the British.
+Although Fairbanks was not senior enough to command the unit, he was assigned to develop, supervise and coordinate all plans with the British.
 The Beach Jumpers created and sustained the illusion that a military landing was happening at one beach -- when in reality, that landing was taking place at a completely different location.
-These units had great success at Sicily, Salerno, Southern France, and the Philippines during World War II.
+These units had great success at Sicily, Salerno, Southern France and the Philippines during World War II.

 At the war's end, Fairbanks was working on schemes to support the scheduled British landings at Singapore.
 He retired from the reserve as a captain in 1954.
 He wrote an enormously entertaining book about his wartime experience, "A Hell of A War."

-Douglas Fairbanks Jr. died on May 7, 2000, at the age of 90.
+Fairbanks died on May 7, 2000, at the age of 90.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.